IBSim/VirtualLab/docs/source/examples.rst

 The dictionary *Pipe* specifies information about the geometry of the pipe, while *Coolant* provides properties about the fluid in the pipe. *CreateHTC* is a boolean flag to indicate if this step is run or if previously calculated values are used.

 If **ERMES** is to be used for the thermal loading, then this is also launched in this script using the attributes::
     Sim.RunERMES = True
+    Sim.CoilType = 'Test'
+    Sim.CoilDisplacement = [0,0,0.0015]
+    Sim.Rotation = 0

     Sim.NbProc = 1
     Sim.Current = 1000
     Sim.Frequency = 1e4

-    Sim.Threshold = 0.999
+    Sim.Threshold = 1
+    Sim.NbClusters = 100

+**ERMES** requires a mesh of the induction coil and surrounding vacuum which must conform with the mesh of the component.

+The attribute *CoilType* specifies the coil design to be used.
+Currently available options are:

+* 'Test'
+* 'HIVE'

+*CoilDisplacement* dictates the x,y and z components of the displacement of the coil with respect to the sample.
+The z-component indicates the gap between the upper surface of the sample and the coil and must be positive.
+The x and y components indicate the coil's offset about the centre of the sample.

+The sample is fitted in HIVE using the pipe, meaning that there is an additional rotational degree of freedom available.

 *Current* and *Frequency* are used by **ERMES** to produce a range of EM results, such as the Electric field (E), the Current density (J) and Joule heating.
-These results are stored in the sub-directory *PreAster* within the simulation directory.
+These results are stored in the sub-directory *PreAster* within the simulation directory. *NbProc* dictates how many cpus  **ERMES** is entitled to use for each simulation.

-The Joule heating is piped to **Code_Aster** to be applied as a heat source.
-To apply these accurately, individual mesh groups are required for each element, which can increase computation time significantly.
+The Joule heating profile is used by **Code_Aster** to apply the thermal loads.
+A mesh group is required for each individual volumetric element within the mesh to apply the heat source, however doing so substantially increases the computation time.
+Two approaches are available to reduce the computation time; thresholding and clustering.

-Since the majority of the thermal loading occurs in the region of the sample near the coil, the majority of these mesh groups have little impact on the results.
+Thresholding takes the approach that the most influential thermal loads occur in the region of the sample nearest the coil, meaning that the majority of the mesh groups have little impact on the results.

 :numref:`Fig. %s <EM_Thresholding>` shows that, for a particular setup, 99% of the power generated by the coil is applied through less than 18% of the elements.
+As a result only 3660 mesh groups would be required instead of 20494.

 .. _EM_Thresholding:

 .. figure :: https://gitlab.com/ibsim/media/-/raw/master/images/VirtualLab/EM_Thresholding.png?inline=false

     Semi-log plot showing the fraction of elements needed to reach 50%, 90%, 99%, 99.9%, 99.99% and 100% of the coil power.
 The power delivered by the coil has been normalised.

 .. note:: The coil power percentages in :numref:`Fig. %s <EM_Thresholding>` are an example only.
 These values will vary drastically depending on such things as the mesh refinement, frequency in the coil etc.

 The attribute *Threshold* specifies the fraction of the total coil power that has been selected to use as a 'cut-off'.
-Through testing, it has been found that a value of 0.999 is generally advised for analyses similar to the one in this tutorial.

-*NbProc* dictates how many cpus the solver **ERMES** is entitled to use for each simulation.
+Although thresholding reduces the number of mesh groups, for a finer mesh the number of groups will still be large, resulting in increased computation time.
+Clustering on the other hand groups the Joule heating distribution in to N-number of groups or 'bins'.

+The 1D k-means algorithm (also known as the Jenks optimisation method) find the N optimal value to group the distribution in to.
+The Goodness of Fit Value (GFV) describes how well the clustering represents the data, ranging from 0 (worst) to 1 (best).

+The attribute *NbClusters* specifies the number of groups to cluster the data in to.
+This method overcomes the drawbacks of thresholding, as finer meshes will still be accurately represented by the N clusters.
+In this analysis no thresholding will be used and 100 clusters are used.

 The *RunERMES* flags works similarly to *CreateHTC*.

 Since this is a transient simulation, you will see that *Sim* has attributes relating to the temporal discretisation and IC::

     Sim.InitTemp = 20
     Sim.Theta = 0.5
     Sim.dt = [(0.01,200,2)]

 This simulation will run for 200 timesteps up until the end time of 2s (200 * 0.01).
 Results will be stored at every other timestep.

 Task 1: Uniform Heat Flux
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You will notice in *Parameters_Master* that if *EMLoad* is set to 'Uniform' the only additional argument required for the analysis is the magnitude of the heat flux, *Sim.Flux*.

 .. admonition:: Action
    :class: Action

    Ensure *EMLoad* is set to 'Uniform' at the top of :file:`TrainingParameters.py` and launch **VirtualLab**::

         VirtualLab -f Run.py

 'Setting up data for visualisation' is outside the scope of these tutorials.
 The **ParaVis** module within **SALOME** is based on another piece of open-source software called **ParaView**.
 If you would like to learn more about how to visualise datasets with **SALOME** it is recommended that you follow the tutorials available on `feaforall.com <https://feaforall.com/salome-meca-code-aster-tutorials/>`_ and `paraview.org <https://www.paraview.org/Wiki/The_ParaView_Tutorial>`_.